fun things to do with kids in san francisco california

 Blue and Gold Fleet

 For a special experience on the bay, sail under the Golden Gate Bridge and around Alcatraz in a big catamaran!
-We just did this, and it's fun for everyone in the family - kids can be any age (the catamaran has an enclosed cabin and netting on the front deck area).
+We had a great time on the cruise, and it's fun for everyone in the family - kids can be any age (the catamaran has an enclosed cabin and netting on the front deck area).
 Cruises are Feburary to November, bring a jacket (it can be windy).

 Al Capone Does My Shirts

 "Today I moved to a twelve acre rock covered with cement."
-Moose Flanagan was an ordinary seventh grader, until his dad takes a job on Alcatraz.
-With humor and honesty, Moose sizes up his new surroundings, where the kids collect convict's baseballs and Al Capone's mother comes to visit.
+Moose Flanagan was an ordinary 7th grader until his dad takes a job on Alcatraz.
+Now Moose lives on an island where Al Capone works in the laundry, J. Edgar Hoover gets his pocket picked, and a bunch of kids foil an attempted escape.
+Two funny, unforgettable adventures on Alcatraz!
 (Chapter book)

 (More children's books on other San Francisco pages)